otto-de/jlineup/docs/CONFIGURATION.md

 ### `cookies`

- A list of cookies that are set on the site
+ A list of cookies that are set on the site.

  * Scope: Site
  * Type: JSON Document